Phones

 If you already have a Pixel 8: The upgrade is not necessary.
 Security-wise identical, updates until 2030 still plenty.

-If budget is a consideration: A Pixel 9a (€399 new at Coolblue) provides the same security level with the same Tensor G4 chip for significantly less money.
+If budget is a consideration: The Pixel 9a provides the same security level with the same Tensor G4 chip for significantly less.
+Check current pricing at your retailer.

 Caveats

-Price: €477 for the base variant (Coolblue).
-The Pixel 9a (€399) does the same for security for less — the difference is camera and UWB.
+Price: Check current retail pricing.
+The Pixel 9a offers the same security for less — the difference is camera and display quality.

 Tensor G4 thermal management: Like the G3, the Tensor G4 runs warm under intensive use (gaming, long video recording).
 No different from the previous generation.